Flexible Solutions

 January 31, 2018 8:46 AM

-When selecting a foam for your application, have you every wondered if open or closed-cell foams are better?
+When selecting a foam for your application, have you ever wondered if open or closed-cell foams are more effective?
 At Marian, we recommend materials based on a product’s application.
-This is certainly true when it comes to foam materials for use as a gasket.
-This means in order to recommend the best material, our first step is to understand the conditions, forces, stress and other requirements the gasket will experience in your end product.
+This is certainly true when it comes to foam materials for use as gaskets.
+This means in order to recommend the best material, our first step is to understand the conditions, forces, stress and other requirements the gasket will experience in your application.

 Read More